-Pullen Pullen Catchments Group, in collaboration with the Brisbane City Council established five local Bushcare groups to assist with the care of Council controlled public land in the catchment.
-At present two groups are active – Anstead Bushland Reserve and Pullenvale Forest Park.
-These groups have regular bushcare mornings on the first Sunday of each month for Anstead Bushland Reserve and the second Sunday of each month for Pullenvale Forest Park from February to November.
+Pullen Pullen Catchments Group, in collaboration with the Brisbane City Council, currently coordinates two local Bushcare groups to assist with the care of Council-controlled public land in the catchment.
+These operate in Anstead Bushland Reserve and Pullenvale Forest Park, with regular bushcare sessions from February to December.

 Communications, Education and Data